Zymbit-Docs/zymdocsy/content/tutorials/aws-iot/tls.md

 <br>

-All AWS settings can be configured both manually through the AWS web interface or programatically through [AWS' boto 3 module](https://boto3.readthedocs.io/en/latest/reference/services/iot.html) in Python.
+All AWS settings can be configured either manually through the AWS web interface or programatically through [AWS' boto 3 module](https://boto3.readthedocs.io/en/latest/reference/services/iot.html) in Python.
 If you would like to use scripts to programatically set up your client certificate, you will need to do the following steps.

 First, follow these instructions on the boto3 page to set up the boto3 module for Python: http://boto3.readthedocs.io/en/latest/guide/quickstart.html